CraigNock/wksp-module-2-js-8-oop/8-lecture-1-oop.md

 }

-// Declare a class that extends Human class Male extends Human {
+// Declare a class that extends Human
+//extends brings the methods; super() brings the constructor// class Male extends Human {
     constructor(name) {
-        super(); // call parent constructor to set the species this.name = name;
+        super(); // call parent constructor to set the species //
+        //(if not put, male will not inherit property 'species', but will still get 'dance()' (super is responsible for icluding the parent constructor)) this.name = name;
     }
     greet = () => {